chestercodes/chester.codes/_posts/2016-01-12-powershell-profile.md

 ### $profileUrls ###
 I want my profile to have quick access to commonly used web pages, for this I have created the $profileUrls variable which can be added to on all of the profile files.
 I have also created a function which opens chrome if presented with an argument that has a value in the $profileUrls hashmap.
 Using this function going to my GitHub profile is as easy as calling `c gh`.

-The only other things of note in my profile are the 'com' function which I have written about [here](www.cburbidge.github.io/post-about-com) TODO!!! and an alias for `git status` which is shortened to `gs`.
+The only other things of note in my profile are the 'com' function which I have written about [here](http://cburbidge.github.io/git-commit-powershell-function/) and an alias for `git status` which is shortened to `gs`.

 ## Profile(Work|Home).ps1 ##
 The environment specific files are used to add to the $profileUrls, $profilePlaces and $profileList variables to customise for that environment.
 They can also contain functions etc which don't make sense being on the other environment files.